 - Marco Vanetti

-For representatives on the Joint Teaching-Student Committee (CPDS) of the School of Medicine and on the AiQua Committees of the Degree Programmes belonging to the DMC, please refer to the dedicated sections.
+For details of the representatives on the Joint Academic Staff-Student Committee (CPDS) of the School of Medicine and on the AiQua Committees of the DMC relevant degree programmes, please refer to the dedicated sections on this page.

 In accordance with the University’s organisational model, which assigns the School of Medicine the role of coordinating the Degree Programmes in the medical area, reference is made to the School itself for the Quality Assurance activities of the Degree Programmes.